 Interactive experiences

 Discover a historic fur trade post along the North Saskatchewan River and immerse yourself in stories of Indigenous Peoples and legendary explorers.
-Experience interactive exhibits, Indigenous programming, wild bison viewing, 10 kms of hiking and biking trails, friendly heritage presenters, and more.
+Experience interactive exhibits, Indigenous programming, bison viewing, 10 kms of walking and biking trails, friendly heritage presenters, and more.
 Kids can enjoy the play fort, Parks Canada Xplorer program, and the David Thompson Puppet Show.

-Camping
+Stay awhile: Camping

 Front-Country Camping: Trailer campground (unserviced) and Walk-in Tenting sites also available.
+All campsites include a firepit and picnic table.

 Equipped Camping: No gear?
 No problem!
 Tackle the great outdoors with a fully equipped camping kit.
 This experience includes a camping orientation session, 6-person tent (set up), sleeping pads, sleeping bags, cooking stove with fuel, and lantern.